9 Ways to Find Financial Simplicity

 - Stop trying to “beat the market.”
 Remember, high-priced hedge funds, elaborate private equity ventures, and actively managed mutual funds are often optimized to enrich those peddling the products – not you.
 They’re usually needlessly complex, and not expected to outperform a simple, evidence-based investment strategy.
 Think low-cost, index or index-like (factor-based) funds, with a sensible and transparent set-up.
 This will help you participate in, instead of bet against capital markets and their expected long-term returns.

 - Safeguard your career (no matter what).
 Your human capital – your career – can create more lifetime wealth than any of your other investments – so don’t take it for granted.
 Consider what could happen if you lose that income.
-This is so important, and so often overlooked, about it.
+This is so important, and so often overlooked, we’ve created a four-part series about it.
 For starters, most attorneys, pro athletes and other professionals should consider augmenting any on-the-job disability insurance with strong, independent coverage.
 Your future may depend on this simple act.

 - Develop (or revisit) your estate plan.
 Many professionals find estate planning one of the last items on their priority list.
 After all, it most directly benefits your beneficiaries, not you.
 But remember, estate planning also incorporates documents to make caring for you easier if you are incapacitated.
 It increases the likelihood that your plans and preferences will happen as you’d hope for.
 In short, there’s no simpler way to safeguard your own and your loved ones’ lifestyle, than through essential estate planning.